DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-1-mentor-materials.md

   - Effective modelling supports pupils to know both how and what to do.
   - We should model how we want pupils to complete a task, e.g. the way we want the information to be presented.
-  - As an ‘expert’ we should model the thought processes used to arrive at a correct solution e.g. the next thing I would do to solve this problem is….
+  - As an 'expert' we should model the thought processes used to arrive at a correct solution e.g. the next thing I would do to solve this problem is….
-  - We help pupils to understand ‘what a good one looks like’.
+  - We help pupils to understand 'what a good one looks like'.

 - Why should you consider when and how you will remove support and/or scaffolding?